babelshift/mq2-tips/README.md

 Before you rush out there to download MQ2, please be aware that there are various ways to obtain it, and the differences between those ways are important to understand.

-There are a lot of different releases of MQ2 which must be compatible with the EverQuest client you plan to use.
+There are many different releases of MQ2 which must be compatible with the EverQuest client you plan to use.
 For example, there are different MQ2 distributions for the RoF2 client than the Titanium client.
 MQ2 won't work if you try to use an incompatible version.

 In addition, the various EverQuest communities have "sanctioned" compiled releases of MQ2 which contain very specific sets of plugins by default.
 For example, the EQEmu "PEQ" server doesn't allow plugins that facilitate teleportation, speed hacks, or 100% automated bots.
-That has community compiled and released a bundle of MQ2 which excludes those plugins.
+That community has compiled and released a bundle of MQ2 which excludes those plugins.

 Keep this in mind as you search around for the community you want to join.
 If you're setting up your own server, then you can basically do whatever you want (provided you are following the client-specific caveat discussed above).